William Hay, 17th Earl of Erroll: Early life

 Erroll was the son of James Hay, 15th Earl of Erroll and his second wife, Isabella Carr, the eldest daughter and co-heiress of William Carr of Etal in Northumberland.
 His elder sister, Lady Augusta Hay (the first wife George Boyle, 4th Earl of Glasgow), succeeded to the Etal estate in 1806.
 From his father's first marriage to Rebecca Lockhart, he had one half-sibling, Lady Mary Hay, who married Gen. John Scott of Balcomie.

 His paternal grandparents were William Boyd, 4th Earl of Kilmarnock and Lady Anne Livingston (a daughter of James Livingston, 5th Earl of Linlithgow).

 Career

 In 1798, he succeeded to the earldom of Erroll following the death of his elder brother George, who died without issue.

 In 1805, he was appointed Knight Marischal of Scotland, serving until 1809.
-He also served as a Representative Peer for Scotland (Whig) from 1806 to 1807 and, again, from 1818 to 1819.
+He also served as a Scottish representative peer (Whig) from 1806 to 1807 and, again, from 1818 to 1819.

 From 1817 to 1819, he was Lord High Commissioner to the General Assembly of the Church of Scotland.

 Personal life

 He firstly married Jane Bell (d.
-1793), the second daughter of Matthew Bell of Wolsingham. in 1792.
+1793), the second daughter of Matthew Bell of Wolsingham, in 1792.
 Before her death in 1793, they had one child together: